bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 The return of that statement would hold all records from the listed fields.

-We can extend the `SELECT` command's capabilities using `clauses` for things like filtering, sorting, pagination, and more.
+We can extend the `SELECT` command’s capabilities using `clauses` for things like filtering, sorting, pagination, and more.

 It is possible to query multiple tables in a single query.
 But, in this section, we only perform queries on a single table.
 We will cover performing queries on multiple tables in another section.

 ### Insert

-To **insert** new data into a table, we'll use the `INSERT` command.
+To **insert** new data into a table, we’ll use the `INSERT` command.
 The basic syntax for an `INSERT` statement is this:

     insert into <table name> (<selection>) values (<values>)